R-Zaid/DSS-project/README.md

        * CSF: Air pollution rates NO2, PM₂.₅, PM₁₀, (µg/m³) per province
        * KPI: Hourly API data ensures accurate national air quality updates and displays the AQI scale in a clear, color-coded format.

+5. The repo also contains the powerpoint presentation.

 Data sources: